 "No. Neither the USGS nor any other scientists have ever predicted a major earthquake.
 We do not know how, and we do not expect to know how any time in the foreseeable future.

 The USGS focuses its efforts on the long-term mitigation of earthquake hazards by helping to improve the safety of structures, rather than by trying to accomplish short-term predictions."

 However, the USGS and other scientists are working on an earthquake early warning (EEW) system for the United States.
-EEW systems cannot predict earthquakes, but instead detect an earthquake just after it begins.
+EEW systems cannot predict earthquakes, but instead detect an earthquake just after it begins and rapidly send out warnings to areas that the earthquake has not yet reached.
 Such systems can provide anywhere from a few seconds to minutes of warning, giving time for people to prepare and take cover.

-EEW systems are already operating in several countries including Japan, Turkey, and Mexico.
-The USGS has tested a demonstration EEW system in California called ShakeAlert and has published a plan to expand the system to be able to issue public alerts.
+EEW systems are already operating in several countries including Japan and Mexico.
+The USGS has tested a demonstration EEW system in California called ShakeAlert and has published a plan to expand the system to be more widely usable.

 - Earthquake Early Warning (Webpage), U.S. Geological Survey